What Are Trading Index Options?

 A ratio above 1 means the company has more than enough money to meet its debt servicing needs.
 A ratio equal to 1 means its operating income and debt service costs are the same.
 A ratio below 1 indicates that the company doesn’t have enough operating income to meet its debt service costs.

 Interest-coverage ratio is a financial ratio that can tell you whether a company is able to pay interest on its debt obligations on time.
-This is also called the times earned interest ratio.
+This is sometimes called the times interest earned (TIE) ratio.
+Its chief use is to help determine whether the company is creditworthy.

 Formula: